tochratana/prodstack/README.md

 ## Prerequisites

-- Java 17 or higher
+- Java 21 or higher
-- PostgreSQL 12 or higher
+- PostgreSQL 17 or higher
-- Gradle 7.x or higher

 ## Setup Instructions